oliverfoster/adapt-animate/README.md

 #### 2. onSelector/toSelector

-Description: Selects elements to attach event on or to apply alterations to
+Description: Selects elements to attach events on or to apply alterations to

 [']jQuerySelector[']